LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 }
 ```

-**STEP 4:Use delete_by_query to delete all UnitPrice values greater than 500.**
+**STEP 4:Remove values greater than 500 from the unit_price field.**

-When you explore the maximum unit price in this dataset, you will see that the maximum unit price value is 38970.
-When the data is manually examined, majority of the unit prices are less than 500.
-The max value of 38970 would have skewed the average.
+When you explore the maximum unit price in this dataset, you will see that the maximum unit price value is 38,970.
+When the data is manually examined, the majority of the unit prices are less than 500.
+The max value of 38,970 would skew the average.
 To simplify our demo, I used the delete_by_query API to remove unit prices greater than 500.
 ```
 POST ecommerce_data/_delete_by_query
 {